 I was in my early teenage years.
 One evening I was brought to the emergency unit of University Clinic Hamburg, Germany.
 Hours later, I stepped out of the doctor’s practice room, walked through the reception area towards the exit, supported by my mother who held my arm.
 It was probably midnight.
 I felt worn out and exhausted by pain, and asked her to stop.
-I had reached a point where I felt numb and unable to move any further.
+I had reached a point where I felt unable to move any further.
 I closed my eyes.

-My awareness got sucked into a bright light tunnel above me and floated then in an infinite space of white and golden light.
+My awareness got sucked into a bright light tunnel above me and floated then in an infinite space of bright and golden light.
 It felt amazing and breathtakingly beautiful.
 I was infused and surrounded by sweet peacefulness, a sense of security and salvation.
 There was no pain, no fear, no limit, no time, no temperature, there were no thoughts, no feelings.
 Just wakeful, serene, pure beingness.
 The space or field felt infinite, and infinitely benevolent.
 Felt so full of love, healing and grace.

 At some point I was back in my body.
 I had no idea how I returned as the shift was so sudden and fast.
 I remember how my worried and pale mother was staring at me while I was getting up.
 I, in contrast to her, felt clear, refreshed and relaxed.
 And I asked: “What are we waiting for?
 Let’s go.”